Shipping in Equinor

 - Press release 8 Oct 2020 - Committing to the Sea Cargo Charter

-- The ocean, and the expertise associated with it, is one of Equinor’s priority areas.
-Green shipping is a natural part of this commitment.
+The ocean, and the expertise associated with it, is one of Equinor’s priority areas.
+Low carbon shipping is a natural part of this commitment.

-The vessels are equipped with new carbon-efficient technologies such as dual fuel LNG, LVOC (Liquified Volatile Organic Compounds) to be blended with LNG as fuel, and large hybrid batteries.
+The vessels are equipped with new carbon-efficient technologies such as dual fuel LNG, LPG, LVOC (Liquified Volatile Organic Compounds) to be blended with LNG as fuel, and hybrid battery systems.

 A wide variety of measures are employed to reduce emissions from our logistical operations: